RealSchipsi/bachelor-thesis-serverless-ssr/README.md

 This is an example for a lightweight E-Commerce app developed with [Next.js](https://nextjs.org/) and hosted on the edge with AWS Lambda@Edge.

+## Intention

+The focus of the project is to analyze the combination of server side rendering and serverless hosting.

 ## Disclaimer

 The app is for testing and research purposes only.
 No liability is assumed for any costs incurred or incorrect code.
 Execution at your own risk!